 What to Look for in a Quantity Takeoff

 For the most part, doing a quantity takeoff is a mathematical exercise.
-You extract or extrapolate material figures on the input side.
+You extract or extrapolate material figures on the input side for the takeoff quantities in civil engineering.
 On the output end, you reference your material figures to values.
 This creates a base for a total project estimate which adds in additional costs for labor, equipment and overhead.

 You’ll hear the term “quantify” used in material takeoff discussion.
 This is the name for identifying quantities of material being estimated.
 It might be the quantity of cut and fill required for earthworks.
 Or, it might be the quantity of pipe, steel or lumber necessary to complete a structure.